Neural Cellular Automata Simulator

 Neural Cellular Automata (NCA) are a category of cellular automata that involve using a neural network as the cell's update rule.
 The neural network can be trained to determine how to update the cell's value in coordination with other cells, operating on the same rule to produce a target behavior.

 From a deep learning perspective, NCA can be characterized as a Recurrent Convolutional Neural Network.
-Learn more about this here.

 Growing NCA

-Explore G-NCAOne of the best examples of NCA is Growing Neural Cellular Automata (A. Mordvintsev et al., 2020), where they trained NCA to ‘grow’ target images from a single seed cell.
+One of the best examples of NCA is Growing Neural Cellular Automata (A. Mordvintsev et al., 2020), where they trained NCA to 'grow' target images from a single seed cell.

 The Growing-NCA model emphasises that the perception of only neighbouring cells bears parallels with how natural cells communicate within living organisms.
 Interestingly, this results in Growing Neural Cellular Automata (and other NCA) also showing natural regenerative properties when the image is disturbed during generation.